flucoma/flucoma-docs/doc/PCA.rst

    :arg action: Run when done

+   Given a trained model, transform the data point in ``sourceBuffer`` from the original dimensional space to ``numDimensions`` principal components and write into ``destBuffer``.

+:message inverseTransformPoint:

+  :arg sourceBuffer: Input data

+  :arg destBuffer: Output data

+  :arg action: Run when done

-   Given a trained model, transform the data point in a |buffer| and write to an output buffer.
+  Given a trained model, transform the data point in ``sourceBuffer`` from being ``numDimensions`` principal components into the original dimensional space and write into ```destBuffer``.